Weirs under heavy strain

 In Knittelfeld (Styria), a roof was partially torn off.(Bild: Thomas Zeiler)

 In Ernsthofen (Amstetten district), several people were rescued from floodwaters when a thunderstorm front swept through the district around 4:30 p.m., resulting in hundreds of emergency calls and 50 fire department responses within 20 minutes.
-“The thunderstorm cell caused a large number of incidents in a very short time,” reports fire department spokesperson Philipp Gutlederer from the Amstetten Regional Emergency Operations Center.
+“The thunderstorm cell caused a multitude of damage situations within a very short time,” reports fire department spokesperson Philipp Gutlederer from the Amstetten Regional Emergency Operations Center.

 Water rescue in Salzburg in continuous operation